hackle/blog-rust/raw/ad-hoc-polymorphism.md

 As if operator overloading is not deceptively mind-bending enough, Rust and Haskell take it to the next level with fully-on function overloading.
 But now we should see, technically it's a matter of keeping tab of unique combinations of types to help identify unique implementations; this should be possible for any statically typed languages - if they ever care to go that far.

 Have you heard of that saying?
 Sources unknown: (of any programming topics) it's either a compiler or a database.
-In this case, it's a ... database.
-Right?
-Right?
+In this case, it's ... a database?